phaethon/Idli/readme.rst

 Introduction
 ============

-This for of idli is updated for Python 3 and latest version of Redmine.
+This fork of idli is updated for Python 3 and latest version of Redmine.

 Idli is a command line interface to bug tracking tools.
 The goal is simple.
 To add a bug to a project, you can visit your bug tracker's website and use the web